riccardoluongo/serverwebui/README.md

 ```
 sudo ./install.sh
 ```
-During the installation, you will be prompted for the port to make the app accessible from.
+During the installation, you will be prompted for the port to use for the webserver.
 Once entered, the installation should complete on its own.

 The dashboard should now be reachable at the address of choice.